Colleen Z Burke, Sculpting a Landscape (Feakle Press 2019)

 There are speeches put into the mouths of women in harsh situations: ‘My Country’s Embrace’ in memory of Palestinian poet Fadwa Tugan (1917–2003), ‘Agnes’s story, Malawi’, ‘One less mouth’, about a young woman in an unnamed third world country.
 There are poems about mistreatment of animals – the slow loris, the pangolin, a kangaroo in a Chinese zoo.
 Re-reading my earlier posts about Colleen Z Burke’s poetry, I see recurring descriptions like ‘straightforward’, ‘unadorned’, ‘No traditional forms, no high rhetoric, no decorative figures’.
 So yes, this is plain-speaking poetry, filled with a sense of place, that place being just up the road from where I live, and with a concern for the underprivileged.

-Sculpting a Landscape is the 30th book I’ve read for the 2019 Australian Women Writers Challenge.
+Sculpting a Landscape is the thirty-first book I’ve read for the 2019 Australian Women Writers Challenge.